 Cloth diapers.
 Like switching from paper towels, this will save you money.
-There is a good start up cost when getting started but the overall cost over the 2 years before your child is potty trained will save you a ton of money.
-Check out how to get started cloth diapering and how to save money on cloth diapers.
+There is a good start-up cost when getting started but the overall cost over the 2 years before your child is potty trained will save you a ton of money.
+Check out how to get started with cloth diapering and how to save money on cloth diapers.

 Skip baby food.
-As your little one starts eating table food they can eat most everything you eat so baby food isn’t really needed.
+As your little one starts eating table food they can eat almost everything you eat so baby food isn't really needed.

 No debt.
-We strive to be debt free.
-While we do have a car loan we are working to pay it off and be debt free.
-We will then make car payments to our savings account to build a car fund for when we are ready to replace our car, that we will drive until the wheels fall off!
+We strive to be debt-free.
+While we do have a car loan we are working to pay it off and be debt-free.
+We will then make car payments to our savings account to build a car fund for when we are ready to replace our car, which we will drive until the wheels fall off!

 Increase Your Budget with Amazon Gift Cards.
 There are many legit ways to earn free Amazon gift cards.
 I listed my 45 top ways to earn free Amazon Gift Cards.
-I also shared my system that allows me to earn $210 each month in Amazon Gift Cards.
-I use them to order gifts, household items and like I mentioned before on Amazon Prime Panty.
+I also shared the system that allows me to earn $210 each month in Amazon Gift Cards.
+I use them to order gifts, household items, and like I mentioned before on Amazon Prime Pantry.